 After daycare or on the weekends, break out the toys!
 From balls to Frisbees to tug of war, take 20 to 40 minutes to play around with your loveable canine friend!
 This will help to ensure that he or she will be content and tuckered out for bed.

 The weekends are one of the best times to get moving with your dog.
 There are so many activities to enjoy with your dog whether its water sports at the beach or lake or taking your pup out on the trails or for a long run.
 You can even have your dog run alongside you while you bike or skateboard.
 Keeping your dog active over the weekend helps to ensure they are not going stir crazy by Monday morning and ready to be back at daycare.

 4. Invest in dog outings or “field trips”

 Have a busy schedule and an active pup?
-You might consider signing your dog up for outdoor activities during the week without you.
+You might consider signing your dog up for Group Classes without you.
 Doggy field trips, like hikes and beach trips, might cost a bit more than a regular dog walker, but you’ll definitely enjoy the benefits of having a tired pup when you come home.
 Plus mixing up your dog’s routine helps to mentally stimulate your dog by combating boredom and preventing destructive behaviors like chewing your furniture or shoes.